MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors

-In this paper, we propose the Massive Videos Moment Retrieval (\ourtask) task, which aims to detect a moment for a natural language query from a massive video set.
-To stimulate the research, we propose a novel method to construct reliable \ourtask~datasets and build three \ourtask~datasets using existing \prevtask~datasets.
-We further introduce a robust training method called Reliable Mutual Matching to effectively distinguish positives from negative distractors when solving \ourtask~task.
+In this paper, we propose the Massive Videos Moment Retrieval for Faithfulness Evaluation (\ourtask) task, which aims to detect a moment for a natural language query from a massive video set to evaluate the faithfulness of video moment retrieval.
+To stimulate the research, we propose a simple automatic method to construct trustful \ourtask~datasets by employing semantic distance verification methods, and finally build three \ourtask~datasets by extending existing \prevtask~datasets.
+We further introduce a robust informative sample-weighted learning method called CroCs to distinguish positives from negative distractors effectively in solving the \ourtask~task.